Benwyw/Class-scheduling-using-improved-Genetic-Algorithms-in-OUHK/README.md

 Schedule from third-party companies contains many issues.

 Examples:
-* Students being late
+* Long transition distance
-* Timegap in schedules 😫
+* Early-late classes 😫

-To solve it we built our algorithm.

-An algorithm that specifically made for University scheduling.
+To solve it we built our algorithm that specifically made for University scheduling.

 ### Built With